 The nervous system comprises of two groups of cells, glial cells and neurones.
 Neurones are responsible for sensing change in their environment and communicating with other neurones via electrochemical signals.
-Glial cells work to support, nourish, insulate neurones and remove the waste products of metabolism.
+Glial cells work to support, nourish, and insulate neurones whilst also removing the waste products of metabolism.
 This article will discuss the function of neurones and glial cells.

-The neurone is made up of several components as follows:
+The neurone is made up of several components:

 - Cell body or Soma – this contains the nucleus and the neurone’s intracellular organelles (such as the mitochondria and Golgi apparatus).
-It is the center of neuronal metabolism.
-It also contains the Nissl Substance.
-These are granules containing rough endoplasmic reticulum and free ribosomes, making it the site of protein synthesis.
+It is the centre of neuronal metabolism.
+It also contains the Nissl Substance, which are granules containing rough endoplasmic reticulum and free ribosomes.
+This is the site of protein synthesis.

 - Dendrites – these processes originate from the soma and extend outwards.
 They transmit signals received from other neurones to the soma.

 - Axon – It arises from the soma, specifically from an area called the axon hillock, where action potentials are initiated.
 The action potentials are conducted along the axon to the axon terminal.

 - Schwann cells – These insulate the axon with myelin sheath which facilitates the rapid transmission of action potentials along the axon.

 - Axon terminal – Distally the axon branches, forming axon terminals.
 These make synaptic connections with other neurones.
 They contain various neurotransmitters which are released into the synapses to allow signal transmission from one neurone to the next.